Debt settlement in Canada

 What is debt settlement?

-Debt settlement is where you hire a company to negotiate a debt with a creditor on your behalf.
-You pay a fee and the company will work to lower your overall debt and propose a lump-sum payment.
+The debt settlement process is where you hire a company to negotiate a debt with a creditor on your behalf.
+You pay a fee and the debt settlement company will work to lower your overall debt and propose a lump-sum payment.

 The key aim of a debt settlement plan is to eliminate debt in a manageable way that helps a person, or company, avoid more drastic measures, such as bankruptcy.
-In a lot of cases, the amount of debt paid back is significantly lower than the initial debt itself.
+In a lot of cases, the amount of debt paid back through debt settlement is significantly lower than the initial debt itself.

 How does debt settlement work?